 Apple has always had an impressive record of keeping older models of iPhone compatible with the latest updates to iOS.
 This continues with the release of iOS 13.
-Alongside the new iPhones that accompany its release, there are several devices whose lives will stretch a little longer thanks to the upgrade.
+There are several devices whose lives will stretch a little longer thanks to the upgrade.
 They are as follows:

 - iPhone 6s